caruhome/upparat/tests/integration/README.md

 To use AWS Iot jobs with pre-signed S3 URLs create the following:
 1. A S3 bucket (`<MY_BUCKET>`) where the files to be downloaded are stored
-1. A IoT role to sign to download URL with the following policy:
+1. A IoT role to sign the download URL with the following policy:
    ```json
    {
      "Version": "2012-10-17",